 Most home movie film stocks were reversal films, which means that the same negative that first ran through the camera was later processed into a positive film which could then be projected.
 When people shot amateur home movies they ended up with only one unique copy when they were done.
 This is different than professional films which are first shot onto a negative, and afterward, have a separate positive film copy made.
 This method provides extra copies of the same movie.
 The reversal film process was convenient and inexpensive for amateur and at-home filmmakers, but it meant that the one film reel element that you were left with had to last a lifetime.
-We can provide you with a DVD or digital copy of your films, but the original is still an irreplaceable item and should be well cared for to remain in good condition.
+After converting your film to digital we can provide you with a DVD copy or a hard drive, but the original is still an irreplaceable item and should be well cared for to remain in good condition.

 Film Preservation is valuable for your memories

 I work with 8mm movie film and 16mm film reels every day, sometimes we even see 35mm film reels, and the majority of what I see is in very good condition.
 Most orders that we receive have films on metal or plastic reels in their original cardboard boxes, often appearing just as they did when they were shot decades before.
 Though films may be ok after being untouched in their original box, here are some additional storage tips to maximize the longevity of your material:

 - A basic rule of thumb to follow for film reels (and photographs, VHS To Digital, or any other media) is to keep them cool and dry.
 Film is an organic material and is subject to the laws of nature just as anything else.